 - If you use vegan milk then you can make this recipe dairy free!

 - You don't need a mixer to make this pumpkin banana loaf, all you need are 2 bowls and a whisk.

 - Maple Syrup: make sure to use real maple syrup for this and not pancake syrup or golden syrup, which is just corn syrup with additives.

-- Pumpkin Puree: you need to use real pumpkin puree and not pumpkin pie filling
+- Pumpkin Puree: you need to use real pumpkin puree and not pumpkin pie filling!

 - Bananas: use ripe bananas for this as that will make it easier to mash plus they will be sweeter

-- I highly recommend using a weighing scale and measuring out your ingredients the metric way.
+- Use a weighing scale – I highly recommend using a weighing scale and measuring out your ingredients the metric way.
 It makes a huge difference to your baking and is the most accurate way to bake!